Ptujec/LaunchBar/README.md

 [→ Go to my website to view a curated list of my actions.](https://ptujec.github.io/launchbar)

 ## Installation
-You can download the [whole repository](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) or any of the directories separately. **There are download links in the readme of each directory.**
+[Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this repository.
+This includes the entire content including screenshots.
+But it's not a large downtown.

-After downloading and unzipping just double click the `.lbaction` packages you want to use to install them.
+After downloading or cloning and unzipping just double click the `.lbaction` packages you want to use to install them.

 ## Updates